ifoxfoot/fqacalc/README.md

 ```

 `fqacalc` also comes with a real site assessment from Crooked Island,
-Michigan, downloaded from [Universal FQA
+Michigan, downloaded from the [Universal FQA
 Calculator](https://universalfqa.org/).

 The data is called `crooked_island` and is used to demonstrate how the